wppbav/bavapi-sdk-python/docs/endpoints/brandscape-data.md

 !!! warning
     This may change in future versions of `bavapi` as the parsing logic is upgraded.

-## Metric keys
+## Metric and metric group keys

-`brandscape-data` functions and methods provide a parameter to specify the data *columns* that the response should contain: `metric_keys`.
+`brandscape-data` functions and methods provide two parameters to specify the data *columns* that the response should contain: `metric_keys` and `metric_group_keys`.

-You can specify the metrics that your response should contain, and the API will include all score types for that metric.
+You can specify the metrics (or metric groups) that your response should contain, and the API will include all score types for that metric.

 !!! example
     Setting `metric_keys` to `["differentiation", "relevance"]` will instruct the request to only return the following columns: